rpuch/rpuch.github.io/_posts/2022-01-30-instantiating-uninstantiatable.md

 4. One thing that is not listed here is that the deepest non-serializable superclass of the given class still must have a no-arg constructor for this to work (this is a restriction of Java Serialization)

+Yet another problem is that this approach is not too fast: we simply do too much work to prepare the payload.

 All this means that this approach will fail to instantiate many classes, alas.

 Another catch here is that only